-VSched uses the schedulability test of the earliestdeadline-first (EDF) algorithm [29, 30] to do admission control and EDF scheduling to meet deadlines.
+VSched uses the schedulability test of the earliestdeadline-first (EDF) algorithm [33, 34] to do admission control and EDF scheduling to meet deadlines.
 It is a user-level program that uses fixed priorities within Linux's SCHED_FIFO scheduling class and SIGSTOP/SIGCONT to control other processes, leaving aside some percentage of CPU time for processes that it does not control.
+By default, VSched is configured to be work-conserving for the real-time processes it manages, allowing them to also share these resources and allowing non-real-time processes to consume time when the realtime processes are blocked.
 The resolution at which it can schedule depends on timer resolution in the system, and thus its resolution depends on the Linux kernel version and the existence of add-on high-resolution timers.
 VSched consists of a parent and a child process that communicate via a shared memory segment and a pipe.
 The following describes the design of VSched in detail.